yakimka/rst_tutorial/l/2_1_paragraphs_recap.rst

 **Your Task:**

-In the editor below:

-1. Create at least three distinct paragraphs.
+The editor below already contains several paragraphs and an indented block (a block quote).
+Your task is to work with this existing content and add to it:

+1.  **Identify and Modify:**

+    *   Identify the distinct paragraphs and the block quote in the example.
+    *   Choose one of the existing non-indented paragraphs and add another sentence or two to it.
+2.  **Add New Content:**

+    *   Add at least one **new** paragraph of your own.
+This could be placed, for example, after the existing block quote or between two of the original paragraphs.
-2. Make one of your paragraphs consist of multiple lines of text.
+    *   Make your new paragraph consist of multiple lines of text.
+3.  **Experiment with Indentation:**

-3. Try indenting one of your paragraphs (e.g., by 4 spaces) and observe how it's rendered (it should look like a block quote).
+    *   Take one of your newly added or modified paragraphs (that is not currently indented) and indent it (e.g., by 4 spaces).
+Observe how it's rendered as a block quote.
+4.  **Verify Separation:**

-4. Ensure there's at least one blank line separating each paragraph and the indented block.
+    *   Ensure there's at least one blank line separating each of your paragraphs and any block quotes (both the original one and any new one you created).
+    *   Try using more than one blank line between some elements and notice that the rendered output for separation remains consistent.

 # Lesson Example